Vertical Shaft Inspection Made Easy

-GeoSLAM data is seamlessly used and integrated into 3rd party software such as Micromine, Deswik and other leading software packages.
-This means you can process it using the system you already have and are comfortable using.
+GeoSLAM data is seamlessly used and integrated into 3rd party mine mapping software such as Micromine, Deswik and other leading software packages.
+This means you can process it using the systems you already have and are comfortable using.

 Using a purpose designed cradle, lower your ZEB to create a digital map of the full depth of a shaft or ore pass.